 In a year that has presented perpetual challenges, one thing is clear: we’re all Stoics now.
 Maybe not all in cold water – yet – but we have all mustered fortitude in the face of adversity.
 So this year, Zeno’s is all about the largely uncelebrated art of just putting one foot in front of the other.
 Maybe going a step further than before; maybe not.
 In short, this year it’s all about the small swim wins – whatever that means for you.

-Zeno was the founding father of Stoicism and if we could boil that philosophy down to one simple tenet for swimmers it would be: keep going.
+Zeno (of Citium, 334-226 BC) was the founding father of Stoicism and if we could boil that philosophy down to one simple tenet for swimmers it would be: keep going.
 When it comes to winter, drop the drama, disengage from the pain, forget waiting for the rain to stop or the wind to be warm.
 And just keep going.

 Swimming outdoors is never just about the swimming – and never more so in winter, when the actual swimming only lasts for minutes.
 What it is about (among other things) is increasing the number of things you can bear.
 Mastering the ability to keep your mind still when your body is screaming.
 Keeping your mouth quiet, when it could be moaning.
-Choosing discomfort, when you could still be in clothes.
+Choosing discomfort, when you could still be in bed.
 And ultimately feeling stronger, braver, clearer and better as a result of it.

-As another fine stoic said: ‘It does not matter what you bear, but how you bear it” (Seneca).
+Zeno believed the path to happiness is found in accepting the moment as it presents itself.
+As another fine Stoic said: ‘It does not matter what you bear, but how you bear it” (Seneca).
 Nothing teaches calm resilience like getting into really cold water again and again.

 Swimming in the cold holds risk.
 These cold risks include, but are not limited to, cold shock and cold incapacitation, afterdrop, hypothermia and death.
 Conditions such as asthma and high blood pressure can cause problems with sudden immersion in cold.